Not all gatherings are happy-go-lucky — here, ways to cope with family stress and more.

-"If your family's political views feel as though they are against your existence (think: reproductive rights or Black Lives Matter) then avoiding the topics can be helpful, but still uncomfortable for you to be around them,” she says.
-"Protecting your peace may look like avoiding confrontation, advocating for yourself, bringing someone with you as a support system or declining the invitation.”
+"If your family's political views feel as though they are against your existence (think: reproductive rights or Black Lives Matter), then avoiding the topics can be helpful.
+But it still [might be] uncomfortable for you to be around them,” she says.
+"Protecting your peace may look like avoiding confrontation, advocating for yourself, bringing someone with you as a support system or declining the invitation [altogether].”

 If confrontation is unavoidable, identify your intention going into the conversation.
 Is your goal to state your beliefs, regardless of validation, or to convince the other person why your belief is the right one?